Whether you’re trying to get pregnant, or trying to not get pregnant, the issue of baby-growing often feels overly fraught with extreme ups and downs.

 - Struggling with infertility or miscarriage: When the whole pregnancy thing starts to become soaked in soreness, phantom pregnancy may result as your body’s way of responding to intense feelings around this particular aspect of your life.

 - Losing a child: The pain of this is no doubt unfathomable and a phantom pregnancy could be the body’s way of responding.

-- Certain medical conditions: Pelvic and abdominal tumours, as well as bloating caused by a wide number of medical conditions, could be at the heart of a phantom pregnancy.
+Pelvic and abdominal tumors, as well as bloating caused by a wide number of medical conditions, could be at the heart of a phantom pregnancy.

 How common is a phantom pregnancy?